 Insurance requirements for small businesses vary from state to state.
-Find out what business insurance is required by law in your state, and make sure that you, your tech business, and your employees are protected.
+Find out what business insurance is required by law in your state, and make sure that you, your business, and your employees are protected.

 Small business insurance requirements

-When you own a small tech company, it’s important to have several different kinds of insurance in place.
+When you own a small business, it’s important to have several different kinds of insurance in place.
 Not only is it a good idea to protect your business, your property, and your employees, but it also may be required by law.

 When it comes to having the right coverage, you must first understand the legal requirements.
-If you don’t secure adequate insurance coverage, you may not be allowed to launch a new tech business at all.
-In addition, once your IT business is up and running, failure to comply with your state’s laws can result in significant fines and penalties.
+In certain industries, if you don’t secure adequate insurance coverage, you may not be allowed to launch a new business at all.
+In addition, once your business is up and running, failure to comply with your state’s laws can result in significant fines and penalties.

 What business insurance is required by law?

 Most states require businesses with employees to have workers’ compensation insurance.
 Workers’ comp helps cover medical expenses and lost wages resulting from work-related injuries.

-Typically, workers' comp is required as soon as your tech business hires its first employee.
+Typically, workers' comp is required as soon as your business hires its first employee.
 Nearly every state requires employers to carry workers’ compensation coverage.

 If your business owns and operates vehicles, you probably must also have commercial auto insurance.
-Commercial auto insurance can help cover medical costs and property damage if your tech company’s vehicle is involved in an accident.
+Commercial auto insurance can help cover medical costs and property damage if your company’s vehicle is involved in an accident.